 I finally couldn’t stand it anymore and randomly went to Wal-mart under the guise of needing hooks to hang up the new photos of the dogs and some cold medicine.
 While there, I remembered World Market was next door and headed there afterward.
 I decided to check their art section for something I have been looking for for months: when we first saw our house, it was staged with this gorgeous mandala in the window and we haven’t been able to find anything like it.
 Well, lo and behold, thanks to my second synchronicity-moment of the week, today I found the exact thing I wanted.
 The elusive metal mandala: not too big, not too small, not painted a weird color, and within our budget.
 I went across the street to Hobby Lobby (sign out front should say: TRIGGER WARNING CRAFTS) and found (what I now know is called) an “easel” upon which to stand the mandala, and decided to pick up another pot and some succulent/floral arrangement supplies.

 Steve had something big going on for work, but i didn’t want to call and potentially interrupt so I recorded a voice message and texted it telling him good luck.
 I got home and set up the mandala and practiced serious impulse control: I fought every instinct to throw together the floral arrangements and/or to text photos of my great mandala find to Steve.
-I decided to go to an AA meeting and save the floral stuff for afterward, when I could work on it slowly and intently.
+I decided to go to a 12-step meeting and save the floral stuff for afterward, when I could work on it slowly and intently.
 I didn’t text Steve about the mandala.. instead I got to spend the next hour excited for his excitement when he got home and saw it all set up and pretty.
 I realized then that I deprive myself of life’s little excitements (like surprising your partner with something vs. texting/sending photos all day) and of taking my time doing things rather than giving in to the immediate-gratification of well, everything in life.

-The AA meeting turned out to be a book study meeting, and publicly reading a paragraph out loud never felt so good.
+The meeting turned out to be a book study meeting, and publicly reading a paragraph out loud never felt so good.
 All-around this was a great night, punctuated by a random and annoying crying spell just before bedtime.
 Sounds about right at this point.

 Day 5: This is my life now and also I don’t know who I am anymore.